rhysd/zsh-bundle-exec/README.md

 ### `$BUNDLE_EXEC_COMMANDS`

 If `$BUNDLE_EXEC_COMMANDS` is not empty, `bundle exec` is inserted automatically if and only if the command is included in the variable.
-Value of the variable must be space-separated value like below.
+Value of the variable must be space-separated string like below.

 ```sh
 export BUNDLE_EXEC_COMMANDS='rails rake rspec'